 Version 3.0 and 5.0 of the SD2Vita adapter are the latest and greatest versions of the adapter.
 Any SD2Vita adapter older than v3.0 is not recommended.

-My advice: Buy either version 3.0 and version 5.0.
+My advice: Buy either version 3.0 or version 5.0.
 They are known by the PS Vita hacking community to be made of higher quality materials than previous versions.
-Additionally, because they are spring loaded, you are able to eject the SD2Vita itself and your micro SD card without fuss.
+Additionally, they support the spring loaded mechanism so you are able to eject the SD2Vita itself and your micro SD card without fuss.

 I own both 3.0 and 5.0 versions of SD2Vita.
 I’ve bought two bad SD2Vita 3.0 adapters that were dead on arrival.
 The first SD2Vita 5.0 I purchased arrived and worked fine.
 To be safe, I recommend buying several adapters (2 or 3) at the same time in case one arrives broken.